 Summer Explorers 4: Homesteading, July 9 – 13

 Campers will travel back in time to learn about the history of Stony Kill Farm and how farmer’s lived and worked in the 1700’s.
 This week we’ll introduce the different crops that can be grown on our land and how to preserve them for the winter months.
 Campers will learn the process of natural dying, colonial crafts, and how our livestock and honeybees were beneficial then and now.

-New this year: Monday Camp on the Farm, $45 per day, 9 am to 3 pm.
+*New this year: Monday Camp on the Farm, $45 per day, 9 am to 3 pm.
 This new program gives kids an opportunity to experience a day of camp on the farm without committing to a whole week.
-Program themes to be determined.
-Please check back.
+Campers will start each Monday visiting our animals in the barn.

 July 23 – Farm to Table/Gardening